Pad\'e Approximants for cosmic Dispersion Measures: Comparison to the hypergeometric function

 \section{Comparison to the hypergeometric function}

 \cite{Jahns-Schindler_Spitler_2025} cite an analytical solution of the $\DM_{\rm diff}$ integral, for flat $\Lambda$CDM cosmologies with $\Omega_m < 1$ given by

 with $_2F_1$ the hypergeometric function \citep{Abramowitz_Stegun_Math_functions}.
 This function is available in modern \verb|Python| packages, like \verb|Scipy| \citep{2020_SciPy}.
-Of course, our approximant is less precise in its range of validity compared to the analytic solution, however it is about $\times 3$ faster.
-This will give it an efficiency advantage when many $\DM$ calculations are needed, e.g. in the case of MCMC analyses.
+Of course, our approximant is less precise in its range of validity compared to the analytic solution, however it is about $3$ times faster.
+This will give it an efficiency advantage when many $\DM$ calculations are needed, e.g. in the case of FRB cosmological inferences through MCMC analyses.